-You don’t need to chuck a Touratech catalogue at your motorcycle!
+You don’t need to chuck a Touratech catalogue at your motorcycle to go travelling on it.
 These easy tweaks will save you time, hassle and money in the long run.
-Here’s how to prepare your bike for a round-the-world adventure.
+Here’s how to prepare and protect your motorcycle for adventure riding and RTW journeys

-Adventure proofing your motorcycle doesn’t have to cost a fortune.
+Preparing your motorcycle with crash protection doesn’t have to cost a fortune.
 The most important thing is a bashplate, everything else is optional.
 But taking the time before you go to add these extras can save huge stress while on the road.
 Here’s the most important modifications you can make to adventure proof your motorcycle for travelling.

 Plenty of bikes come with sumpguards these days, but not all are made equal.
 Check yours covers the entire underside of your sump – and looks and feels solid.
 If not, change it out for a heavy-duty option.
 Crash bars too, make sure your engine is well protected and you won’t sweat every time you drop your pride and joy.

 You’ve got crash bars and sumpguard protectors, excellent.
 But the exposed and delicate parts like coolant pipes need protecting too.
 Slice a cheap piece of garden hose, wrap it around your pipe and cable tie it into place.
 It’ll stop stray stones piercing the vulnerable rubber.
 You can also stick a strip of steel to your oil casing with metal glue.
 That’ll stop your brake lever putting a dent in the casing – and your trip.

 The great luggage debate has had motorcycling’s greatest philosophers arguing over soft or hard panniers for what feels like a millennia.
 The great bone of contention is that hard panniers brake legs in falls, while soft isn’t secure.
 So, try this configuration: keep your soft panniers for the bulk of your luggage (safer when off-roading) and use a hard-top box for your valuables.
 You’ll get the benefits of both methods and none of the cons.